energyapps/utility-scale-solar-through-years/README.md

 ## Notes

-- used to use Foundation CSS a lot (link to that app frame)
+- used to use Foundation CSS a lot, so you may want to understand how that works.
 - needs, update the styles to be current with the new css.
 - Crowbar for D3
 - http://meethyde.com/ could be useful in the future for something.